kolypto/learning-and-playground/rust/README.md

     // When the scope ends, the mutable reference is dropped, and the mutex is auto-unlocked!
     {
         // Get a mutable reference.
+        // The `.lock()` blocks the current thread until it is able to acquire the mutex.
+        // Upon returning, the thread is the only thread with the lock held.
+        //
-        // `.lock()` will fail if another thread holding the value panicked.
+        // Note: `.lock()` will fail if another thread holding the value panicked.
 No one would able to get the lock.
         // So we use `.unwrap()` to have this thread panic in this situation. let mut num = m.lock().unwrap();